Shivangx01b/shivangx01b.github.io/_posts/2020-07-25-go_lang_cheatsheet.md

 author: shivangx01b
 ---

-I decided to write something and not just waste my time in free time  ¯\_(ツ)_/¯ .
+I decided to write something and not just waste my time  ¯\_(ツ)_/¯  .
 So yeah !
 I decided to write about Go as currently I'm learning it too :), So here we go !.

 ## BASICS